myobie/htmldiff/README.md

 diff == "The <del>quick</del><ins>slow</ins> fox <del>jumped</del><ins>hopped</ins> over the dog."
 ```

-Note the value `merge_threshold: 0` will still merge whitespace, but no other characters.
+Note the value `merge_threshold: 0` will still merge whitespace, but not other characters.
-To disable merging entirely, set `merge_threshold: false` or `-1`.
+To disable merging across whitespace, set `merge_threshold: false` or `-1`.

 ## How HTMLDiff Works